 The most important step in a successful project is to find a designer with whom you can work well; who listens to you, earns your trust, guides you through the process and helps you avoid costly mistakes.
-We recommend a visit to our showroom where you can chat with one of our designers.
-Appointments are not necessary but recommended so that we can spend a bit of time talking with you.
+We suggest a visit to our showroom where you can chat with one of our designers.
+Appointments are recommended so that we can spend a bit of time talking with you.
 We can show you some of our product offerings and quality of product and service.

 Prepare a wish list